 The Fitbit Versa 2 was the company's first true smartwatch, and it's stood the test of time well.
 Even though it's now been superseded by the Fitbit Versa 3 (which has the added benefit of on-board GPS), it's still one of the best Fitbits you can buy, and particularly worth considering if you're in the market for a cheap smartwatch.

+After the launch of Fitbit’s first smartwatch, the Ionic, the company struggled to compete with the likes of the Apple Watch and dedicated running watches from Garmin.
 Then, along came the Fitbit Versa and it turned the company’s fortunes around.
-So it’s no wonder Fitbit quickly followed that up with a cheaper, more pared back Versa Lite smartwatch while also refining the original Versa into a much-improved Versa 2.
+So it’s no wonder Fitbit quickly followed that up with the Versa 2 and, later, the Versa 3.

 With the Versa 2, Fitbit has again proved that you don’t necessarily need top-notch features to make a terrific fitness watch, and it doesn’t need to burn a hole in your wallet.